10 simple rules to follow for running a business!

 When I'm having trouble sleeping at night, I try to make sense of some of the most complicated concepts in physics and relativity.
 The speed of light is one of my all time favorites.

-Keeping the heebie-jeebies away from you is absolutely crucial when training Brazilian Jiu Jitsu, and as a gym owner, the onus is on us as much as it is on the individual to prevent skin infections.
+Protecting yourself from the heebie-jeebies is absolutely crucial when training in Brazilian Jiu Jitsu.
+The onus is on gym owners, as well as on individual practitioners, to prevent skin infections.

 If you have a big heart for our four-legged furry friends and want to help out with making the quality of a dog's life better, here are three simple ways you can make a huge impact.